kubernetes/website/docs/reference/kubectl/conventions.md

 | Job                    | `--restart=OnFailure`  | `--restart=OnFailure` | `--restart=OnFailure` OR `--restart=Never` | N/A                                        |
 | Cron Job               | `--schedule=<cron>`    | N/A                   | N/A                                        | N/A                                        |

-{:.note} These flags use a default generator only when you have not specified any flag.
+**Note:** These flags use a default generator only when you have not specified any flag.
 This means that when you combine `--generator` with other flags the generator that you specified later does not change.
 For example, in a cluster v1.4, if you initially specify
 `--restart=Always`, a Deployment is created; if you later specify `--restart=Always` and `--generator=run/v1`, a Replication Controller is created.